TheGoodlike13/liberty_or_death/README.md

 And what do you know?
 It just works.
 Even the application has had enough :D

+`mumkashi` logs in without problems, whereas `goodlikepc` get the error:

+> CWWKS9104A: Authorization failed for user goodlikepc
+> while invoking liberty_or_death on /test.
+> The user is not granted access to any of the required roles: [CoolGuysOnly].

+Looks like my job is done here.

 #### Liberty SPNEGO in summary

 This summary involves shenanigans of the highest degree.